It was one of those silly things.

 * * *

 Martin liked being a freelance IT consultant and part-time author.
 His professional work paid the bills and his writing filled his soul.
 Running complex projects and seeing them completed gave him intense satisfaction, despite the downside of constantly fighting for resources, schedules overruns, and ballooning budgets, not to mention function creep clients always tried to slip in.
 His work philosophy was simple, on the surface anyway.
 The client defined the project objectives and delivery timeframe.
 Martin’s job was to make it all happen within those parameters.
 If the parameters changed, any of them, he had a chat with the client.
-You want additional functionality, it will cost you this much, and will impact the schedule by this many weeks.
+You want additional functionality, it will cost you this much, and will impact the schedule by this many days or weeks.
 Sign off on the requirements variation and I’ll get it done.
 Of course, that attitude did not always endear him to the client who wanted the expanded requirements delivered within the original budget and timeframe, which made Martin somewhat of a hard-nosed bastard.
 It did not bother him.
 Sometimes the hard facts of life had to be explained to a client in a language they understood—stuff around with requirements and you will corrupt your business objective.
 He got away with his approach because he was very good at what he did.

-Four more years, he told himself, and he would have enough to retire in comfort.
+Four more years, he told himself, and he would have enough financial security to retire in comfort.
 Being a part-time writer provided a release for his literary creativity, and he looked forward to the day when he could write all day, every day.
 Well, on most days.
 There was no need to push things to the extreme, or he would be swapping one 9 to 5 job for another, not that his work was ever 9 to 5.
-Writing was a joy and fun, but there were other types of fun he wanted to enjoy.
+Writing was a joy and fun, but there were other types of fun he wanted to indulge in.

 When he finally woke, it was already 07:36, but being Saturday, he could afford to be lazy for a few minutes.
 Today was his washing, house cleaning, and grocery shopping day.
 He did a cursory clean every weekend, but once a fortnight, he made a thorough job of it.